Campus Email Structure And Communication Policy

 Source / Authority

-The structure of the campus email system has evolved over the years as different servers were utilized to handle campus email.
-Student email has been maintained on different servers than faculty/staff email.
-For many years different departments administered them.
-With the purchase of a server capable of handling a large volume of accounts, the two systems need to be merged.
+The structure of the campus email system has evolved over the years as different servers have been utilized to handle campus email.
 The usage of email communications to students has increased and will continue to increase.
-This policy was revised in November 2005 to include issues related to proper usage, standardization of email address, and the student's responsibility to respond to emails from the university as official communication.
+This policy addresses issues related to proper usage, and the standardization of email addresses.
+The revised policy also address the responsibility to regard emails from the university as official communication.

-- Student email accounts will be established for currently enrolled, new applicants, and graduates for one year after graduation.
+Student email accounts will be established and maintained for new applicants, students who are eligible to enroll for the subsequent term, and graduates for one year following graduation.

-- Students will be assigned an email address once they submit an admission application and this will be recorded in the university student information.
-Students will be notified of their official CSUSB email account address as part of the campus acknowledging the receipt of the application for admission.
+- Students will be assigned and email address once they submit an admission application; this will be recorded in the university student information system.
+Students will be notified of their official CSUSB email address as part of the campus acknowledging the receipt of the application for admission.

-- As with all other student directory information, FERPA regulations will be followed and requests for student email addresses will be handled in the same manner as requests for home addresses.
-Procedures for obtaining this information can be obtained from the Director of Records, Registration, and Evaluations.
+- As with all other student directory information, FERPA (the Family Educational Rights and Privacy Act of 1974) regulations will be followed and requests for student email addresses will be handled in the same manner as requests for home addresses.
+Procedures for obtaining this information can be obtained from the Office of the Registrar.

 - All email sent to students should include the name, title, email address and telephone number of the person sending the email so that the student may verify the integrity of the email.